Multiresonator quantum memory with atomic ensembles: Physical model and basic equations

-In carrying out further calculations, we will focus on studying the temporal dynamics at times shorter than the time of automatic rephasing of mini-resonators $ \tau=\frac{2\pi}{\Delta}$.
-On such short time intervals we can describe the frequencies of mini-resonators by moving from a discrete to a continuous distribution function $G_{r} (\Delta_m/\delta_{in})$:
+In carrying out further calculations, we will focus on studying the temporal dynamics at times shorter than the time of automatic rephasing of miniresonators $ \tau=\frac{2\pi}{\Delta}$ .
+In such short time intervals ($t\ll\tau$) of the behavior of the system under consideration, it is possible to switch from a discrete frequency distribution $G_{r} (\Delta_m/\delta_{in})$ of resonators to their continuous distribution $\tilde{G}_{r} (\Delta_m/\delta_{in})$. (see, for example, mathematical description of similar transition in \cite{moiseev2012rephasing}).
+Accordingly, bearing in mind the finding of the field of the common resonator $a(t)$ at these time intervals, in the expression \eqref{a-omega}, we replace the sum with the integral over the frequencies of the miniresonators $\tilde{G}_{r} (\frac{\Delta_m}{\delta_{in}})\rightarrow M \tilde{G}_{r} (\frac{\Delta_m}{\delta_{in}})$ (see Appendix A).